 The latter term in the filtering dynamic \eqref{eq: non-linear gen filt} can be rewritten component-wise via Jacobi's formula as

 Therefore, \textit{generalised filtering \eqref{eq: non-linear gen filt} corresponds to a third order optimisation scheme on the energy} $V( \by_t,\bmu)$.

 \begin{remark}[Domain of definition] It is important to realise that the Laplace free energy \eqref{eq: laplace FE optimal cov} is defined for $\bmu$'s such that $\det\nabla_{\bmu}^2 V(\by_t,\bmu)>0$, however, its gradient can be extended through \eqref{eq: FE grad is third order} to the much wider region of $\bmu$'s such that $\det\nabla_{\bmu}^2 V(\by_t,\bmu)\neq 0$, which makes the simulation of \eqref{eq: non-linear gen filt} straightforward.
-Of course, the solution to the generalised filtering equation \eqref{eq: non-linear gen filt} is continuous and cannot go from a region where $\det\nabla_{\bmu}^2 V(\by_t,\bmu)<0$ to another where $\det\nabla_{\bmu}^2 V(\by_t,\bmu)>0$ (in particular a neighbourhood of the free energy minimum) as in between lies a singularity with $\det\nabla_{\bmu}^2 V(\by_t,\bmu)=0$ where the free energy gradient is not defined.
-But this issue becomes moot when numerically integrating \eqref{eq: non-linear gen filt} since discrete steps generally avoid these singularities.
-This makes it convenient for initialising \eqref{eq: non-linear gen filt} practically anywhere. \end{remark}
+Indeed, the continuous-time solution to generalised filtering \eqref{eq: non-linear gen filt} is continuous and cannot jump from a region where $\det\nabla_{\bmu}^2 V(\by_t,\bmu)<0$ to another where $\det\nabla_{\bmu}^2 V(\by_t,\bmu)>0$, such as a neighbourhood of the free energy minimum, as in between lies a singularity where the free energy gradient is not defined.
+But this issue becomes moot when numerically integrating \eqref{eq: non-linear gen filt} since discrete steps generally avoid such singularities which are a null set.
+This allows us to initialise \eqref{eq: non-linear gen filt} almost anywhere---that is, outside such singularities. \end{remark}